- Adriana Festeu

 Robert has also appeared as guest leader with the BBC National Orchestra of Wales, BBC Philharmonic Orchestra and the Northern Sinfonia.
 In addition to his work with the CBSO Robert Heard also plays with the Birmingham Contemporary Music Group and gives regular chamber concerts with Pro-Musica and in the CBSO Centre Stage Series.

-Recent Solo appearances have included Ravel’s Tzigane with the CBSO and Sakari Oramo in Symphony Hall, Birmingham, Sally Beamish’s A Book of Seasons with the Birmingham Contemporary Music Group and a solo trio performance with Thomas Hampson and Thomas Ades as a Live radio 3 radio broadcast at the Royal Albert Hall as part of the BBC Promenade concerts.
+Recent solo appearances have included Ravel’s Tzigane with the CBSO and Sakari Oramo in Symphony Hall, Birmingham, Sally Beamish’s A Book of Seasons with the Birmingham Contemporary Music Group and a solo trio performance with Thomas Hampson and Thomas Ades as a Live Radio 3 radio broadcast at the Royal Albert Hall as part of the BBC Promenade concerts.

 Performances with the Corinthian Chamber Orchestra